Asd-g/avslibplacebo/README.md

 - radius<br>
     It may be used to adjust the function's radius.<br>
     Defaults to the the radius needed to represent a single filter lobe (tap).<br>
-    If the function is not resizable, this doesn't have effect.
+    If the function is not resizable, this doesn't have effect.<br>
+    Must be between 0.0..16.0.

 - clamp<br>
     Represents a clamping coefficient for negative weights:<br>